Autistic Self Advocacy Network: History

-The Autistic Self Advocacy Network was co-founded on November 13, 2006, by its former president, Ari Ne'eman, and former Board of Trustees member and Vice Chair of Development, Scott Michael Robertson.
+The Autistic Self Advocacy Network was co-founded on October 27, 2006, by its former president, Ari Ne'eman, and former Board of Trustees member and Vice Chair of Development, Scott Michael Robertson.
 By 2009, ASAN had 15 chapters.

 ASAN's early work mostly focused on fighting the use of aversives, restraint, and seclusion in special education; in December 2007, they spoke out publicly against Autism Speaks, and against the NYU Child Study Center's Ransom Notes ad campaign, which compared autism, ADHD, OCD, and eating disorders to kidnappers holding children hostage.
 This counter-campaign put ASAN on the public's radar and has been referred to as the neurodiversity movement's coming of age.
 ASAN continues to protest Autism Speaks.

 On July 18, 2016, Ari Ne'eman announced that he would resign as president of the Autistic Self Advocacy Network, to be replaced by Julia Bascom in early 2017.
-Bascom now holds the title of ASAN Executive Director.

-In 2020, ASAN published a statement supporting the FDA's ban on the electric skin shock devices used to torture children and adults with disabilities at the Judge Rotenberg Center.
+In 2020, ASAN published a statement supporting the FDA's ban on the electric-shock devices used to torture disabled children and adults at the Judge Rotenberg Center.

+Due to developing long COVID in May 2022, Julia Bascom stepped down as executive director of ASAN at the end of 2023, appointing Avery Outlaw as interim executive director.
+ASAN began seeking a permanent replacement for Julia Bascom’s position, and on June 12, 2024, the organization announced that Colin Killick would become the next executive director starting November 1.